SystemsApproach/security/crypto.rst

 let it be widely known when they have succeeded.

 Parameterizing a cipher with keys provides us with what is in effect a very large family of ciphers; by switching keys, we are switching to another cipher in the family.
 It is common to limit the amount of data that a *cryptanalyst* (code-breaker) can access before the key changes.
-This provides the attacker with less ability to break the cipher (for reasons discussed below) and limits the damage done if the code is broken.
+This provides the attacker with less ability to break the cipher, for reasons discussed below.
+It also limits the damage done if the code is broken.

 The basic requirement for an encryption algorithm is that it turns plaintext into ciphertext in such a way that only the intended